patrickzib/TSMD/README.md

 We provide below some important guidlines to use our datasets or implemented algorithms.

-### Downloading the datasets

-First, due to limitations in the upload size on GitHub, we host the datasets at a different location.
-Please download the datasets using the following links:

-- Real time series Collection: TBD

 ## Time series Datasets for Motif Discovery

-## Real labeled time series datasets

 First, due to limitations in the upload size on GitHub, we host the datasets at a different location.
 Please download the datasets using the following links:
 - Real time series Collection: TBD